wazo-platform/wazo-doc/source/troubleshooting/troubleshooting.rst

 The following describes how to configure your XiVO and your Berofos.

 #.
 Follow the Berofos general configuration (firmware, IP, login/password) described
-   on the the berofos_ page.
+   in the the :ref:`Berofos Installation and Configuration <berofos-installation-and-configuration>` page.

 #.
 When done, apply these specific parameters to the berofos::